MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-together-mode.md

 > [!NOTE]
 > This feature is currently available in [public developer preview](../resources/dev-preview/developer-preview-intro.md) only.

-Custom Together Mode scenes in Microsoft Teams provides an immersive and engaging meeting environment that brings people together and encourages them to turn on their video.
-It digitally combines participants into a single virtual scene and places their video streams in pre-determined seats designed and fixed by the scene creator.
+Custom Together Mode scenes in Microsoft Teams provide an immersive and engaging meeting environment.
+It brings people together and encourages them to turn on their video.
+Custom Together Mode scenes digitally combines participants into a single virtual scene.
+It places their video streams in pre-determined seats designed and fixed by the scene creator.

 > [!VIDEO https://www.youtube-nocookie.com/embed/MGsNmYKgeTA]

 A scene in custom Together Mode scenes is an artifact created by the scene developer using the Microsoft Scene studio.
-In a conceived scene setting, participants have designated seats with video streams rendered in those seats.
-Scene only apps are recommended as the acquisition experience for such apps is more seamless.
+In a conceived scene setting, participants have seats with video streams rendered in those seats.
+Scene only apps are recommended as the acquisition experience for such apps is more lucid.

 The following process gives an overview to create a scene only app: